Part One: Education

 “It’s a fine weapon,” Zelda continued before he could answer, feeling foolish.
 Perhaps reminding Link of her was not the best place to start.
 “There’s no benefit letting it go unutilised.”

 Link nodded silently, his attention still focused on the bass.
-He skewered the fish on a pair of thick wooden twigs, and held them out over the fire.
+He cleaned the fish with a pointed Gerudo dagger, skewered the meat, and held them out over the fire.

 Link’s eyes snapped up to meet hers, his face guarded. “...before?”

 Zelda gulped.
 There was no way around it.
-"Before you fell."
+"Before the Calamity."

 Link was quiet for a long time then, and Zelda wondered if he'd even heard her.
 The fish were finished on the fire; Link held one out for her and they ate in silence.
 When he was done, he finally spoke.